malachispencer/codewars/README.md

 # codewars
-Repo of my write ups Codewars kata.
-Write ups include my solution plus one or two solutions from other users.
+Repo of my write ups for Codewars kata.
+A write up includes my solution plus one or two alternative solutions from other Codewars users.
 All solutions come with detailed explanations.
 This is a useful resource for anyone looking for Codewars solutions in Ruby or JavaScript.